 Just about everyone alive has already heard all this.
 Still, there are a number of things you might not know.
 So, let’s talk about some other Fentanyl facts for a moment, shall we?

 How Long Does Fentanyl Stay In Your Body?

 How is a tolerance built up?
-Well, for those who’ve taken pain-killer medicines with Fentanyl in it, they will build up a tolerance over time, some quicker than others.
-You’ll know soon enough when the pain-killers don’t seem to work as well anymore without upping the dosage.
+Well, those who’ve taken pain-killer medicines with Fentanyl in them, will build up a tolerance over time, some quicker than others.
+You’ll know soon enough when the painkillers don’t seem to work as well anymore without upping the dosage.
 The further you get into dependency (addiction) the higher your tolerance.

 What Are The Effects of Fentanyl?

 There are many things Fentanyl does to the body and mind.
 Many side effects too.
 Some are very common, and others are rare.
 This stuff will really mess you up, and once addicted it is extremely difficult to get off.